Joint custody: Joint physical custody

 In joint physical custody, the child lives an equal amount of time with both parents or for considerable amount of time with each parent.
 Typically, the family court issues a parenting schedule that defines the time that the child will spend with each parent.

 The percentage of joint physical versus sole physical custody varies between countries.
-In a comparative survey from 2005/06, covering children ages 11 to 15, it was highest in Sweden with 17% and lowest in Turkey and the Ukraine with only 1%.
+In a comparative survey from 2005/06, covering children ages 11 to 15, it was highest in Sweden with 17% and lowest in Turkey and Ukraine with only 1%.

 Studies suggest that joint custody may significantly contribute to a child's wellbeing, with lower rates of mental health issues and substance abuse, better school performance, better physical health and better family relationships as compared to children in households where one parent has sole physical custody.
 On the whole, studies show that children experience better outcomes in joint custody arrangements and where they have good access to both parents.
 While not all studies of joint custody have resulted in similar findings, none have found that harm results from joint custody.

 Japan

-Joint custody is not legally recognized in Japan.
+Joint custody was not legally recognized in Japan until 2024, when a new law was passed introducing that concept, to be applied from 2026.
 Japanese courts favor granting custody to a primary caregiver, and nearly always award custody to the parent who is in possession of the children, even in the aftermath of parental kidnapping.
-Many Japanese parents believe that recognition of joint custody rights will reduce the problem of parental kidnapping and improve parent-child relationships following a custody case.
+It is estimated that one in three children in Japan, after divorce, loose contact with the non-custodial parent, a much higher proportion than in most other countries.
+The law traditionally favored men, although in recent decades in practice it ended up favoring women.
+Many Japanese parents believe that recognition of joint custody rights will reduce the problem of parental kidnapping and improve parent-child relationships following a custody case; however others have been concerned that the law will allow abusive parents to remain in contact with their former spouse and the child, and the reform has also been controversial.
+According to the new law, if one parent refuses the joint custody that the other is asking for, the court will decide the outcome.